 It is possible for a prefix length, as specified by dfdl:prefixLengthType, to itself have a prefix length

 It is a Schema Definition Error if this nesting exceeds 1 deep.
-That is, an element can have a prefix length, which defines a PrefixLength region (see 9.3 DFDL Data Syntax GrammarSection 9.2.2 DFDL Data Syntax Grammar).
+That is, an element can have a prefix length, which defines a PrefixLength region (see Section 9.3 DFDL Data Syntax Grammar).
 The PrefixLength region can itself have a type which also specifies a prefix length, thereby defining a PrefixPrefixLength region.
 It is a Schema Definition Error unless the type associated with the PrefixPrefixLength is different from the type associated with the PrefixLength.

 dfdl:lengthKind 'pattern'